alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 Let's examine the code.

 `needs: 'view` tells the compiler that this is a GUI application

-Next, with `env-contents: read/lines %.env` we read the contents of the `.env` file and save them into a variable `env-contents:`

-The following lines of code, extract (parse) our Twilio credentials as well as the values for the phone numbers and save them into variables.
+The following lines of code, assign our Twilio credentials as well as our Twilio number to variables.

 We then build the value for the `api-url:` variable by joining Twilio's API specific strings and the content of `twilio-account-sid:`, then casting the result to a `url!` data type.